hexpm/specifications/registry-v2.md

 A matched entry has two parts, evaluated in this order for each candidate release `{repository, package, version}`:

 1. **Overrides** (`overrides`) are package-scoped decisions and exceptions.
 A matching `OVERRIDE_ACTION_ALLOW` permits the release and bypasses every policy restriction; `OVERRIDE_ACTION_DENY` blocks it.
 When several ALLOW or DENY overrides match, the one with the most specific `requirement` wins (a `requirement`-bearing entry is more specific than a bare-package entry).
+If several matching overrides have equal specificity, the first one in `overrides` wins.
 If no final override decides the release, matching ADVISORY, RETIREMENT, and COOLDOWN overrides remove only their selected restriction.
 2. **Restriction** (`restriction`) applies to every release that was not permitted or blocked by a final override.
 A release is blocked if any remaining limit fires.

 A `PackageRef` matches a release when its `package` equals the release's package and, if `requirement` is set, the release's version satisfies that requirement using Hex version-requirement semantics.